Berthon Marine Engineer, wins 2020 Lady Hamlyn award

 The nationwide search celebrates apprentices who have demonstrated outstanding commitment to their professional development and offers them a bursary to help with their career.

-Prior to lockdown, Aidan commuted five days a week, waking up before 5am to embark on a journey to Lymington, where he is gaining expert training as part of a four-year apprenticeship with Berthon Boat Company.
+Prior to lockdown, Aidan commuted five days a week.
+Waking up before 5am to embark on a journey to Lymington.
+This is where he is gaining expert training as part of a four-year apprenticeship with Berthon Boat Company.

 Aidan said: “Berthon is based in Lymington and is synonymous with yacht building and repairs.
 I catch the 6.25am ferry from Yarmouth to get there.

 “Last year I began the apprenticeship as a marine engineer and spend four days at Berthon and one at college.
-I hope it will lead to a successful career as a marine engineer and once qualified and confident in my role, I will be looking at further development within the company.
+I hope it will lead to a successful career as a marine engineer.
+Once qualified and confident in my role, I will be looking at further development within the company.”

 “It was a fantastic surprise to win the Lady Hamlyn award.
 It’s my first year of doing the apprentice and I really appreciate the opportunity Berthon has given me.”

-Since lockdown, all practical elements of the apprenticeship have been put on hold, with those included on the scheme instead working on hands-on projects from home.
+Since lockdown began, all practical elements of the apprenticeship have been put on hold.
+With those included on the scheme instead working on hands-on projects from home.

 In Aidan’s case this has allowed him to add to a bulging portfolio which includes creating a fully functional outboard for a boat, making a one-man hovercraft out of a petrol leaf blower, and building a Velo Van — a mini-caravan — from scratch.
 Recent months have seen him devoting time to the restoration of a 1979 Suzuki motorbike.